rOpenGov/geofi/cran-comments.md

 ## Submission note

+* Vignettes made more robust against missing dependencies or internet resources
 * More verbose description field that better describes what the package does and why it may be useful

 ## R CMD check results